-The longest source of EUV spectral irradiances is the Solar Extreme ultraviolet Experiment9 on NASA's Thermosphere Ionosphere Mesosphere Energetics and Dynamics (TIMED) spacecraft.
-The spectral irradiances from 9 Feb 2002 to 11 May 2019 of several strong lines (He I 304, Ly α 1216, C IV 1548, and Fe XVI 335), along with the 0.1-7 nm radiometer channel, were sonified.
-The time dependence of these channels are shown in Figure 2.
+Spectral irradiances at selected wavelengths can also be extracted from the measurements as a function of time.
+The longest source of EUV spectral irradiances is the Solar Extreme ultraviolet Experiment (SEE) on NASA's Thermosphere Ionosphere Mesosphere Energetics and Dynamics (TIMED) spacecraft.
+The spectral irradiances from 9 Feb 2002 to 11 May 2019 of several strong emission lines (He I 304, Ly- $\alpha$ , C IV 1548, and Fe XVI 335), along with the 0.1-7 nm soft X-ray radiometer channel, were sonified.
+The time dependence of these channels is shown in Figure 3.
 Pitches between 24 and 108 were interpolated from the log of the irradiances using the maximum and minimum of each channel as the limits.
 This forces the channels to have the same pitch range.
-The timbres were PIANO, PICKED_BASS, TROMBONE, FLUTE, and MARIMBA, respectively.
+The timbres were PIANO, PICKED\BASS, TROMBONE, FLUTE, and MARIMBA, respectively.
+The tempo was set to 640 bpm and the loudness was set to 100.

-https://sdo.gsfc.nasa.gov/iposter/mp3/TS_SEE_sonified.mid.mp3
+212 https://sdo.gsfc.nasa.gov/iposter/mp3/TS SEE sonified.mid.mp3

-FIG. 2.
-EUV spectral irradiances from SEE as a function of time.
+FIG. 3.
+The variation of selected EUV spectral irradiances from SEE with time.
 The selected wavelengths show different levels of solar cycle modulation.
-The ratio of the maximum irradiance to the minimum irradiance in each wavelength is shown as the number after the wavelength identification at right.
-The $Ly\alpha$ and 0.1-7 nm irradiances were divided by 10 and 20, respectively, before plotting.
+The Ly- $\alpha$ and 0.1-7 nm irradiances were divided by 10 and 20, respectively, before plotting.